Quantum Tunneling in SO(3,1)$\times$SO(4): Tunneling in a Static, Homogeneous field.

 For group velocity we need $\omega(k)$.
 But there is no functional relationship between $\omega$ and $k$ unless there is a relationship between $x$ and $t$.
 We can create such a relation by specifying a path through spacetime and calculating the group velocity along that path\footnote{It has been pointed out \cite{Dykman} that since we are free to choose {\em any} values for $(x_0, t_0)$, one can find a group velocity of any value.
 Therefore we should only choose events which might actually describe the path of a particle.}.
 If we set $x(t) = vt$, for example, we find a group velocity of

-It remains to find the conditions by which the phase velocity $v_\phi$ and the group velocity $v_g$ have opposite directions, which is the hallmark of the Tunneling transformation.
+It remains to find the conditions by which the phase velocity $v_\phi$ and the group velocity $v_g$ have opposite directions, which is the indicator for the Tunneling transform.
 Since, for example, we are free to choose $v_g>0$, we only require

 or